Kiʻiʻoniʻoni

 Teaching Peace

-Produced by Nā Maka o ka ʻĀina Initiated by members of the community in reaction to the increasing violence in the schools, the Peace Education Program works with students of all ages to bring peace and harmony into their lives
+A documentary on the work of Sister Anna McAnany and the Peace Education Program of the Wai‘anae Coast, initiated by members of the community in reaction to increasing violence in the schools.
+The Peace Education Program works with students of all ages to bring peace...

 Kawainui – Creating a Visual Legacy